virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     SYMBOL BANK START [END] ["I"]

+`SYMBOL` is the literal name of the program label.
+Moreover, it's automatically converted to upper case, so if it's more convenient to enter symbols in lower case, feel free to do so.

+`BANK` is a 2-digit octal number in the range 00 through 43.
+As a shorthand notation, you can use the literal '.' in place of a number, and the disassembler inserts the bank number from the preceding line (or at any rate, from the most-recent line in which a bank number was numerically defined).

-`SYMBOL` is the literal name of the program label.  `BANK` is a 2-digit octal number in the range 00 through 43.  `START` (and `END` if present) are 4-digit octal numbers in the range 2000 through 3777.  `START` gives the address (within the baseline) of the `SYMBOL`.  `END`, meanwhile, is the first address following the subroutine.
+`START` (and `END` if present) are 4-digit octal numbers in the range 2000 through 3777.  `START` gives the address (within the baseline) of the `SYMBOL`.  `END`, meanwhile, is the first address following the subroutine.
 The reason `END` is optional is that if it is omitted, the `START` from the next symbol will be used.
-This makes it quick and easy to read the information off of an assembly listing.

-Note that addresses in fixed-fixed continue to use this convention, rather than being represented by the address ranges 4000 through 7777.
+Note that addresses in fixed-fixed continue to use this NN,NNNN convention, rather than being represented by the address ranges 4000 through 7777.

+You can also include comments, which are transparently discarded by the processing.
+A comment is any text preceded by the character '#'.

 **Note:**  It goes without saying, but I'll say it anyway:  You don't need to include any of the "special" subroutines in the specification, since the disassembler already has found them for you.